|Elliott Sound Products||Linear Power Supply Design|

 The steady-state conditions are applicable to most power supplies within about 100ms after power is applied.
 If one were to use a 2 Farad capacitor on a 15VA transformer, this time will be extended considerably, but this would be silly, and we are not interested in the effects of silly combinations.

 No problems so far.
-However, many audiophile expectations will demand that the capacitance be at least 10,000uF, around 50,000uF for passable performance, but (of course) 100,000uF would be much better.
-This is (IMHO) rather pointless.
-I won't argue with 10,000uF, but any more is really wasted and not necessary.
+However, many audiophile expectations will demand that the capacitance be at least 10,000µF, around 50,000µF for passable performance, but (of course) 100,000µF would be much better.
+This is (IMO) rather pointless.
+I won't argue with 10,000µF, but any more is really wasted and not necessary.

 Adding more capacitance will ...

 If we do an analysis of the different capacitor values whilst keeping everything else the same, the effects can be seen quite clearly.
-The table below shows a range of capacitor values, the transformer RMS secondary current, peak current, diode conduction period and load power.
+The table below shows a range of capacitor values, the transformer RMS secondary current, peak current, diode conduction period. load power and ripple voltage.
 As capacitance is increased, the load power also increases.
 Because the DC voltage has less ripple, the average voltage is very slightly higher.
 As a result, the load resistor dissipates a bit more power, and this accounts for the small increase in RMS current (remember, you can't get something for nothing).

 |Cap Value||Isec RMS||Isec Peak||Diode Conduction||Load Power||Ripple (P-P)|

-As you can see, the difference is very small for steady state conditions.
+As you can see, the RMS input current difference is very small for steady state conditions.
 Inrush current is another matter though, and we need to examine that to ensure that nothing is stressed so much as to cause failure after a few years of operation.
-Before we do that, it is fairly clear that the law of diminishing returns is in full effect with any capacitance above 10,000uF.
-The increase in load power is negligible for the higher values.
+Before we do that, it is fairly clear that the law of diminishing returns is in full effect with any capacitance above 10,000µF.
+The increase in load power is negligible for the higher values, but ripple voltage is reduced.
+For a given load current, doubling the capacitance halves the ripple voltage.

 If you wish to simulate the myth in action, all you need is an ideal (zero ohm output impedance) voltage source and ideal diodes.
 Neither of these are actually available in the real world, but you can pretend.
 With these imaginary components, everything is different, and bigger caps cause huge increases in peak current.
 Since this has nothing to do with reality, it can be ignored.
 As noted, Table 5 was compiled from simulation data based on the circuit shown in Figure 2, using a non-zero source, and non-ideal diodes.
 Once the simulation has some vestige of reality to work with, we get answers that will match measured results remarkably well.